A-Emile/subby/README.md

 To use Subby, you will need a Subsonic-compatible server set up and running.
 If you don't have one, you can download the server software from [the Subsonic website](https://subsonic.org/), [the Navidrome website](https://www.navidrome.org/), or [the Airsonic website](https://airsonic.github.io/).

 Subby is currently only available for Android.
-You can download it from the [Google Play Store](https://play.google.com/store/apps/details?id=com.your.package.name).
+You can download the latest release at the [realeases page](https://github.com/A-Emile/subby/releases).
 Support for other platforms is coming soon.

 ## Usage